Share Subscription Agreement in Bangladesh

 Deductible vs. Tipping

-A total aggregate threshold.
+An aggregate threshold.
 Deductible: Investor recovers amounts above the threshold.
 Tipping: Once the threshold is hit, investor recovers from dollar one.

 Maximum Exposure